 In the EU, patent applications may be filed in the European Patent Office ("EPO") or in a country in Europe.
 The EPO system permits a single application to be granted for the EU, plus certain other non-EU countries, such as Switzerland and Turkey.
 When the EPO grants a patent, it is then validated in the countries that the patent owner designates.
 While the term of a patent granted by the EPO or a European country office may be extended or adjusted, it is generally 20 years from the filing date of the patent application.
 Pharmaceutical patents covering an approved medicinal product can be granted a further period of exclusivity under the Supplementary Protection Certificate ("SPC") system.
 SPCs are designed to compensate the owner of the patent for the time it took to receive marketing authorization by the European Medicines Agency or the National Health Authorities.
-An SPC may be granted to provide, in combination with the patent, up to 15 years of exclusivity from the date of the first European marketing authorization.
-However, an SPC cannot last longer than five years.
-The SPC duration can additionally be extended by a further Pediatric Extension of six months if the SPC relates to a medicinal product for children for which data has been submitted according to a Pediatric Investigation Plan ("PIP").
+An SPC may only extend the patent term for a maximum of 5 years and not extend the patent term beyond 15 years from the date of the first European marketing authorization.
+The SPC duration can additionally be extended by a further Pediatric Extension of 6 months if the SPC relates to a non-orphan medicinal product for which data has been submitted according to a Pediatric Investigation Plan ("PIP").
 The post-grant phase of patents, including the SPC system, is currently administered on a country-by-country basis under national laws.
 Therefore, although regulations concerning patents and SPCs have been created at the EPO and EU level, respectively, due to different national implementation they may not always lead to the same result, for example, if challenged in National Courts in the various EU countries.
 The EU also provides a system of regulatory data exclusivity for authorized human medicines, which runs in parallel to any patent protection.
-The system for drugs being approved today is usually referred to as 8+2+1 rule because it provides an initial period of eight years of data exclusivity, during which a competitor cannot rely on the relevant data, a further period of two years of market exclusivity, during which the data can be used to support applications for marketing authorization but the competitive product cannot be launched and a possible one-year extension of the market exclusivity period if, during the initial eight-year data exclusivity period, the sponsor registered a new therapeutic indication for the concerned drug.
-However, the additional one-year extension is only available if either no therapy exists for the new indication or if the concerned product provides for the new indication a "significant clinical benefit over existing therapies".
+The system for drugs being approved today is usually referred to as 8+2+1 rule because it provides an initial period of 8 years of data exclusivity, during which a competitor cannot rely on the relevant data, a further period of 2 years of market exclusivity, during which the data can be used to support applications for marketing authorization but the competitive product cannot be launched and a possible 1-year extension of the market exclusivity period if, during the initial 8-year data exclusivity period, the sponsor registered a new therapeutic indication for the concerned drug.
+However, the additional 1-year extension is only available if either no therapy exists for the new indication or if the concerned product provides for the new indication a "significant clinical benefit over existing therapies".
 This system applies both to national and centralized authorizations.
-The EU also has an orphan drug exclusivity system for medicines similar to the U.S system.
-If a medicine is designated as an orphan drug, it benefits from ten years of market exclusivity, during which time a similar medicine for the same indication will not receive marketing authorization.
-Under certain circumstances, this exclusivity can be extended with a two-year Pediatric Extension for completion of a PIP.
+The EU also has an orphan drug exclusivity system for medicines similar to the U.S. system.
+If a medicine is designated as an orphan drug, it benefits from 10 years of market exclusivity, during which time a similar medicine for the same indication will not receive marketing authorization.
+Under certain circumstances, this exclusivity can be extended with a 2-year Pediatric Extension for completion of a PIP.